-Your goal for each is $20,000, $10,000, and $3,000 respectively.
+Your goals are $20,000, $10,000, and $3,000 respectively.
 You realize you've hit your vacation savings goal, so you divert the money you were saving toward your vacation to your car down payment account and start planning your trip.

 Many banks, especially online banks, will allow you to open an unlimited amount of sub-savings accounts.
 From there, you can set up automatic transfers from your checking account to each of these savings accounts.

-We're not talking about saving for goals here.
-Instead, these options are for those who already have a decent amount of money saved, but aren't looking to invest it for the long-term (5+ years).
+As the next step after saving for goals, these options are for those who already have a decent amount of money saved, but aren't looking to invest it for the long-term (5+ years).

-If you're looking for a place to park your money for a few years, Money Market Accounts and CDs (Certificate of Deposits) may be your answer.
-These savings accounts are supposed to have higher interest rates than normal savings accounts.
+If you're looking for a place to park your money for a few years, money market accounts and CDs (Certificate of Deposits) may be your answer.
+These savings accounts typically offer slightly higher interest rates than normal savings accounts.

-If you choose to open a Money Market Account or CD, there are a few things you should understand beforehand.
-Money Market Accounts are like a hybrid of checking and savings accounts, as you can write a limited amount of checks from one.
-Money Market Accounts also invest in securities, unlike regular savings accounts, which is why you might be able to get better interest rates.
+If you choose to open a money market account or CD, there are a few things you should understand beforehand.
+Money market accounts work like a hybrid of checking and savings accounts, as you can write a limited amount of checks from one.
+Money market accounts also invest in securities, unlike regular savings accounts, which is why they can offer slightly better interest rates.

 No matter where you are in your career, you should make saving for retirement a priority.
 Setting up automatic deductions from your paycheck is one of the easiest ways to do this.
 If you're self-employed, look into SEP IRAs.

-As long as you aren't earning ridiculous amounts of money, you should be eligible to open an IRA, which is important if your employer doesn't offer a 401(k).
+As long as you aren't earning a large amount of income that puts you outside the IRS limits, you should be eligible to open an IRA, which is important if your employer doesn't offer a 401(k) plan.
 Money cannot be withdrawn from an IRA without penalty until you reach age 59 and a half, unless it's for a special circumstance, like buying your first house.
 You can also withdraw contributions you've made to a Roth IRA without penalty.